defval/di/README.md

 }
 ```

-Now container uses provide `*http.ServeMux` as `http.Handler` in server
+Now container use `*http.ServeMux` as implementation of `http.Handler`.
-constructor.
-Using interfaces contributes to writing more testable code.
+Interaface usage contributes to write more testable code.

 ### Groups

+##### Grouping

-Container automatically groups same types to `[]<type>` slice.
-It works with `di.As()`.
+Container automatically groups the same types to `[]<type>` slice.
+It works with `di.As()` too.
-For example, provide with `di.As(new(http.Handler)` automatically creates a group
+For example, `di.As(new(http.Handler)` automatically creates a group
 `[]http.Handler`.

 Let's add some http controllers using this feature.
-Controllers have
-typical behavior.
-It is registering routes.
-At first, will create an
-interface for it.
+The main function of controllers is registering routes.
+At first, will create an interface for it.

 ```go
 // Controller is an interface that can register its routes.